ROCprofiler-SDK counter collection services#

 are agent-specific and can’t be used to construct profiles for other agents.

-Dispatch profiling callback#
+Dispatch counting callback#

 When a kernel is dispatched, a dispatch callback is issued to the tool to allow selection of counters to be collected for the dispatch by supplying a profile.